StienBoodts/CI-Portfolio-Project1/README.md

 # Llewelyn Henshaw Art Website

-An online portfolio and gallery to showcase and sell artwork by JL Henshaw.
-Where art and interior lovers can shop, find out more about the artist and enquire about commission pieces.
+An online portfolio and gallery to showcase and sell artwork by Llewelyn Henshaw.
+An online destination where art and interior lovers can shop, find out more about the artist and enquire about commission pieces.
 It is designed to be accessible on a range of devices, so customers can browse at their convenience.
-This is a static front-end website (HTML & CSS), designed as an assessed project for Code Institute's Web Development Course.

 [//]: # (Add image here of finished website - on different screensizes if possible)